 A French forward whose elegant, intelligent play and knack for crucial goals have made him a cornerstone of both Atlético Madrid and the French national team's modern success.

-Antoine Griezmann’s journey from a slight, rejected teenager in France to a world-class forward is a story of relentless adaptation.
-Born in Mâcon, he was turned away by French academies for being too small, forging his path instead through Spanish club Real Sociedad’s youth system.
-There, his technical grace and sharp football mind flourished.
-His 2014 move to Atlético Madrid cemented his status, where his partnership with Diego Simeone proved transformative—Griezmann’s clever movement and finishing became the attacking heartbeat of a famously disciplined side.
-A 2019 stint at Barcelona was an awkward fit, but his triumphant return to Madrid showcased a player fully realized.
-For France, his role was equally vital, his vision and work rate instrumental in their 2018 World Cup victory and subsequent runs to major finals, proving that the most influential players are often those who think the game fastest.
+Antoine Griezmann scored the opening goal in the 2018 World Cup final, lifting France to a 4-2 victory over Croatia.
+Born in Mâcon, he was rejected by French academies for being too small, so he developed through Spanish club Real Sociedad's youth system.
+His technical grace and sharp football mind flourished there.
+His 2014 move to Atlético Madrid transformed his career.
+Partnering with Diego Simeone, Griezmann's clever movement and finishing became the attacking heartbeat of a famously disciplined side.
+A 2019 stint at Barcelona proved an awkward fit, but his return to Madrid showcased a player fully realized.
+For France, his vision and work rate were instrumental in the 2018 World Cup win and subsequent runs to major finals.
+The most influential players often think the game fastest; Griezmann proved this repeatedly.

 1981–1996